 If a herpes simplex infection is suspected in either a mother or her baby, prompt use of antiviral treatment should ensure a positive outcome.

-In the tragic cases in Margate and Ashford, Kent, neither woman had a prior HSV-1 infection and therefore neither of them had herpes simplex antibodies.
+In the tragic cases in Margate and Ashford, Kent, neither woman had a prior HSV-1 infection.
+This means that neither of them had herpes simplex antibodies.
 This made them both vulnerable to the accidental internal acquisition that turned out to be fatal.

 Why was a common cold sore infection fatal in these cases?

 Herpes simplex is normally a virus that infects skin and nerve cells.
 Typical symptoms are painful skin blisters and sores that make diagnosis straightforward.
-These women were infected internally, so there were no observable symptoms, and the virus was able to spread without affecting the skin.
+These women were infected internally, so there were no observable symptom.
+Therefore, the virus was able to spread without affecting the skin.

 Without the telltale blisters on the skin, herpes simplex was not suspected, and the antiviral treatment was not given.